unfoldtoolbox/UnfoldMakie.jl/README.md

 ## Authors

-It was authored by `Benedikt Ehinger` and has been worked upon by students within the context of a university project (`Fachpraktikum:  Methods in Computational EEG`) at the University of Stuttgart.
+It was authored by `Benedikt Ehinger` and has been worked upon by students and doctoral researchers within the context of a university project (`Fachpraktikum:  Methods in Computational EEG`) at the University of Stuttgart.

 The student names are:
 - Baumgartner, Daniel
 - Döring, Sören
 - Gärtner, Niklas

+Doctoral reserchers:
+- Vladimir Mikheev

 ## Funding
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project ID 251654672 – TRR 161 (project D05)